micmejia/bible-dump/NKJV/Philippians/Phil 4.md

 The things which you learned and received and heard and saw in me, these do, and the God of peace will be with you. ## Philippian Generosity

 ###### 10
-But I rejoiced in the Lord greatly that now at last your[^c] care for me has flourished again; though you surely did care, but you lacked opportunity.
+But I rejoiced in the Lord greatly that now at last your care for me has flourished again; though you surely did care, but you lacked opportunity.

 ###### 11
 Not that I speak in regard to need, for I have learned in whatever state I am, to be content:

 ###### 12
-I know how to [^d]be abased, and I know how to [^e]abound.
+I know how to be abased, and I know how to abound.
 Everywhere and in all things I have learned both to be full and to be hungry, both to abound and to suffer need.

 ###### 13
-I can do all things through [^f]Christ who strengthens me.
+I can do all things through Christ who strengthens me.

 ###### 14
 Nevertheless you have done well that you shared in my distress.